Palouse to Cascades State Park Trail

 You can take this trail in one-day sections or as a long-distance hiking or biking trip through diverse environments.
 Trailheads and access points are located every few miles along the trail.
 Camping can be found at Lake Easton State Park, just off the trail near Easton, and Wanapum Recreation Area, a few miles south of Vantage.
 Primitive campsites are available west of Thorp along the trail.

 The 4,956-acre, 212-mile Palouse to Cascades State Park Trail reflects State Parks’ long-term commitment to developing cross-state trails.
 It is part of an emerging multi-state trail system.
 The Milwaukee Road Railroad right-of-way, which includes the Palouse to Cascades Trail, travels east into Idaho.

 Improvements have been made to the portion west of the Columbia River, and plans are in place to improve the 9-mile segment from Malden to Rosalia on the eastern portion.
 The center section, between Royal City Junction and Warden has intact rail; it is not used as part of the recreational trail at this time.

 From Renslow to the Columbia River: The trail runs through the Yakima Training Center, managed by the U.S Army.
 Trail users are required to self-register at one of the two trailheads at Renslow (west) or Doris (east).

-Between Lind and the Idaho border: Washington State Parks now manages the entire trail from Beverly to the Idaho border.
+Registration form - between Beverly and the Idaho border: Washington State Parks now manages the entire trail from Beverly to the Idaho border.
 Users must pre-register to use this section of the trail.
-The permit can be requested for up to a year in duration.
-Individual trail users and groups of 19 and less may complete and submit the permit online.
-Groups of 20 or more must complete and mail in a hard copy permit with payment.
-For more information or request a permit to be mailed, call (509) 337-6457.
+Registration can be completed up to a year in duration.
+Individual trail users and groups of 19 and less may complete and submit the registration online.
+Groups of 20 or more should call the park office at (509) 337-6457.